uptane/deployment-considerations/repositories.md

 *Note that all information about setting up signing keys for this repository can be found on the [Key Management](https://uptane.github.io/deployment-considerations/key_management.html) page of this website*

 Finally, in order to provide compromise-resilience, the OEM will build the [Image repository](https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#image-repository) following the guidance in the Uptane Standard.
 The Image repository differs from the Director repository in a number of ways.
 First, it is managed by human administrators who use offline keys to sign targets metadata.
 It also MAY delegate images to suppliers, and provides the same metadata to all Primaries.
-Lastly, it does not encrypt images per ECU, and updates its metadata and images relatively infrequently (e.g., every two weeks, or monthly).
+Lastly, it does not encrypt images per ECU, and updates its metadata and images relatively infrequently (e.g., every two weeks or monthly).

 **Steps to initialize the repository**